by Texas Homesteader ~

 My Vegetable Garden Setup

-But since it’s in front of our home, my garden is one of the first views our guests see!
+My vegetable garden is in front of our home so my garden is one of the first views our guests see!

 I started searching for something that looked nicer than 30-gallon black buckets I was using.
 Something that makes my beloved garden a beautiful space for me to spend time.